Hans Coppi: Arrest

-On 12 September 1942, Coppi and his pregnant wife were arrested in Schrimm, now in central Poland.
-Due to the German idea that the family shares responsibility for a crime, known as Sippenhaft Coppis parents Robert and Freida, his brother Kurt Coppi and his mother-in-law were also arrested.
+On 12 September 1942, Coppi and his pregnant wife were arrested, Coppi in Schrimm, now in central Poland, after reporting for duty in the Wehrmacht, and Hilde and family in Berlin.
+Due to the Nazi German idea that the family shared responsibility for a crime, known as Sippenhaft, Coppi's parents Robert and Freida, his brother Kurt Coppi and his mother-in-law were also arrested.
 Hoessler was arrested by the Gestapo at the end of September 1942.

 On 19 December 1942 the 2nd Senate of the Reichskriegsgericht sentenced Coppi to death for "preparation for high treason, favouring the enemy and espionage".
-Hilde gave birth to their son, Hans, on 27 November 1942, while detained at the Barnimstrasse Women's Prison in Berlin.
+Hilde gave birth to their son, Hans, on 27 November 1942, while detained at the Barnimstrasse women's prison in Berlin.
 The couple met for the last time at a meeting at the RSHA office.
 Three days later, Coppi was hanged along with fellow resistance members Arvid Harnack and Harro Schulze-Boysen at Plötzensee Prison in Berlin.
 Hilde was executed less than a year later, on 5 August 1943, on the same day as Ursula Goetze, Maria Terwiel, Oda Schottmüller, Rose Schlösinger, Eva-Maria Buch, Cato Bontjes van Beek, Liane Berkowitz and many others.